Last Mile Delivery Best Practices For Local Businesses

 What algorithm is used for last mile delivery?

-Without getting too technical, route planning software exists to solve what we call the Vehicle Routing Problem (VRP) — being able to plan and optimize routes based on time or distance, while taking into consideration various constraints.
+Without getting too technical, route planning software exists to solve what we call the Vehicle Routing Problem (VRP) which is a variant to the Traveling Salesman Problem (TSP) — being able to plan and optimize routes based on time or distance, while taking into consideration various constraints.
 It gets complicated pretty quickly, which is why we use computers and algorithms to solve the VRP and optimize our last mile delivery.

 But not all algorithms are made the same.
 Some algorithms take a long time to process, but can give you a very good result.
 While other algorithms process quickly, but give sub-optimal solutions.
 It really depends on what matters most for your business.